williamwxz/quickfi/contract/README.md

 ## Workflow

-1. **Tokenization**:
+1. **Tokenization with Oracle Integration**:
    - User uploads their insurance policy through the QuickFi frontend
    - The policy is tokenized into an ERC721 token with metadata
-   - Token contains valuation data for LTV calculations
+   - Policy valuation and expiry date are obtained from the Oracle
+   - Oracle fetches data from insurance company systems

-2. **Loan Request**:
+2. **Loan Request with Real-time Valuation**:
    - User applies for a loan using their tokenized policy as collateral
-   - Risk engine evaluates the application based on policy value
+   - Risk engine evaluates the application based on current policy value from Oracle
    - If approved, a loan is created in the PENDING state

 3. **Loan Activation**: